DorHarizi/LiquidPuzzle/README.md

 - `instances.txt`: Input file containing various test cases for the Liquid Puzzle solver.
 - `finel_result.xlsx`: Output file with the results of the solver's execution on the instances.
 - `test.py`: Script for testing the solver with the provided instances.
-- `מטלה.pdf`: Detailed description of the project requirements and specifications in Hebrew.
+- `Project_Specifications.pdf`: Detailed description of the project requirements and specifications in Hebrew.

 ## How to Run